 These are the most important questions to ask, and it’s also good to know about one of the primary disadvantages that may deter a more DIY-minded user.
 One of the only drawbacks of a small form factor PCs is the lack of expandability, which can be a concern for more hands-on users.

 The SFF configuration emphasizes size and convenience, which means the extra space you may find in traditional layouts, such as expansion and memory slots, is usually sacrificed to provide a slimmer profile.

 If you’re interested in desktop and workstation options that are even smaller, your choices for compact PCs and mini desktops don’t stop at HP®’s formal SFF selection.

-For instance, the HP Z2 G3 mini desktop workstation is designed specifically to support complex programs like CAD, and yet it’s incredibly compact.
+For instance, the HP Z2 Mini G4 desktop workstation is designed specifically to support complex programs like CAD, and yet it’s incredibly compact.
 To keep you unencumbered, it reaches only 8.5 inches at its longest measurement and just over 2 inches at the shortest while weighing in at 5 lbs.

 While a device like this isn’t necessarily made for tighter budgets, it does offer a strong balance of features centered on performance and space-saving measurements.

 Cost, performance, and portability with an SFF desktop PC

 When shopping for a new compact PC, we all want a comfortable balance between cost, performance, and portability.
 Fortunately for all of us, the rapid adoption of the technology has made comparing SFF and traditional PC configurations easier, with minimal drawbacks.

 While SFF desktops may offer less room for do-it-yourself PC upgrades and have fewer standout specs compared to premium options, they offer substantial advantages depending on the configuration and your style of work.